-Part Sun, Shade
+- Part Sun,

-6 to 12 inches
+- 6 to 12 inches

-From 6 to 18 inches, depending on type
+- From 6 to 18 inches, depending on type

 Long-blooming wishbone flower brightens a shade garden by putting on a nonstop display of color from spring until frost.
 Most often found in shades of blue, the blossoms also come in pink, purple, white, and yellow.
 The glossy green foliage acts as a verdant backdrop for the plant's showy blooms.
 A fun fact: Once the stamens are pollinated, they typically break in half—just like the wishbones of Thanksgiving turkey fame.

 When planting wishbone flower, place it in well-drained soil with a good amount of organic matter.
 Because wishbone flower is such a long and prolific bloomer, it needs quite a bit of food to maintain a beautiful display.
 For wishbone flower planted in the ground, add compost or slow-release fertilizer to keep gorgeous displays going throughout the growing season.
 For wishbone flower in a container, add fertilizer in either a slow-release formation or by liquid feed on a regular basis.
 Wishbone flower prefers to be consistently moist, so don't let it dry out between waterings.
 Don't let the soil get and stay soggy, though, or root rot can become a problem.